rishitsahu/translate-server/README.md

 ## Design Decisions
  - Used MySQL as the database since there would be three fields provided by the user and a fourth field would be the translated text, and for managing these four field it's best    to store the data in the form of table
  - For the smartcaching, stored the translation of the given text in all the languages related to source language because a user is likely to also translate the same text to the    related languages
  - Designed router in such a way that if the demanded text is already present in the database, then the server wouldnot hit translate API and would return the translations    directly from the database

 ## Generating the API
-- Create free account at https://console.cloud.google.com/ for generating API KEY.
-(Will ask for credit card but wouldn't charge for less than 50 request per day)
+- Use https://console.cloud.google.com/ for generating API KEY from your service account.
+Now, enable the cloud translate API (Will ask for billing address but wouldn't charge for less than 50 request per day)

 > **Note:** As of now, credentials of the API will be sent through the mail so I have removed the credentials from the code I am uploading here.
 Please find it in the mail